 First things first: paperwork.
 This is the one area where you can’t afford to procrastinate.
 Make sure your passport is valid for at least six months beyond your move date and gather essential documents like your birth certificate, marriage license, and driver’s license.
 You’ll also need to secure the correct visa for your destination country, a process that can take several months.
 If you’re moving for school, for example, you may need to provide bank statements to prove you have sufficient funds.
 Create both digital and physical copies of everything.
 Keep the originals in a secure, easily accessible folder that you carry with you, not in your checked luggage or shipping container.

-Pack Smart for International Shipping
+Packing Tips for International Shipping

 Packing for an international move is different from a local one.
 You’ll need to be strategic about what you take.
 Start by decluttering and only bringing what you truly need.
 When you’re ready to pack, create a detailed inventory list of everything you’re shipping.
 This is crucial for both insurance and customs.
 Some companies offer tools like a packing list creator to help you keep track of approved items.
 Remember that certain things, like flammable liquids, plants, and some foods, are often prohibited.
 If the thought of packing everything yourself is daunting, consider using professional packing services to ensure your belongings are properly secured for the long journey.